jbogard/bulk-writer/README.md

 Which leaves us to examine how to leverage the `WriteToServer(IDataReader)` method.
 If you think about how `IDataReader` works, users of an `IDataReader` instance must call the `Read()` method before examining a current record.
 A user advances through the result set until `Read()` returns false, at which point the stream is finished and there is no longer a current record.
 It has no concept of a previous record.
 In this way, `IDataReader` is a *non-caching forward-only reader*.

 There are other non-caching forward-only readers in .NET, which are used every day by most developers.
 The most used example of this type of reader is `IEnumerator`, which works similarly to `IDataReader`.
 However, instead of a `Read():bool` method, `IEnumerator` has a `MoveNext():bool` method.
-In every other way, `IDataReader` and `IEnumerator` are similar.
+Conceptually, `IDataReader` and `IEnumerator` are similar.

 ## Using SqlBulkCopy ##

 The Bulk Writer core assembly has an `IDataReader` implementation that wraps an `IEnumerator` called `EnumeratorDataReader`.
 You can give an instance of `EnumeratorDataReader` to an instance of `SqlBulkCopy`, so that when `SqlBulkCopy` calls for the next record from the `EnumeratorDataReader` instance, it is retrieving the next record from the underlying `IEnumerator`.

-It is conceivable that `IEnumerator.MoveNext()` and `IEnumerator.Current` are proffering records from any type of data source, but typically you retrieve an instance of `IEnumerator` by calling `IEnumerable.GetEnumerator()`.
+It is conceivable that `IEnumerator.MoveNext()` and `IEnumerator.Current` are proffering records from any type of data source, but you are typically enumerating over an enumerable by retrieving an instance of `IEnumerator` by calling `IEnumerable.GetEnumerator()`.
 So, you can think of `EnumeratorDataReader` in this way:

 > **You can give `EnumeratorDataReader` to `SqlBulkCopy`, and in turn, `SqlBulkCopy` will stream the data from the `IEnumerable` into your target data store.**

 Most of the other code in the core assembly is for mapping properties on source data (objects yielded from an `IEnumerable`) to columns in the target data store.

-This technique does require you to reason differently about your ETL jobs.
-Most jobs *push* data into the target data store.
+This technique does require you to reason differently about your ETL jobs: Most jobs *push* data into the target data store.
 This technique requires you to think about how to structure your transforms so that data is *pulled* from your source data through your transforms instead.

 It is technically possible to produce infinite data sets with `IEnumerable`, which can be pulled into a SQL Server table as soon as your `IEnumerable` can produce them while using very little memory.

-# DecoratedModel assembly #

-*Work in progress...*

-# Nhibernate assembly #

-*Work in progress...*

 # Examples #

 By itself, Bulk Writer is a pretty simple concept and the code itself isn't really all that complicated.
-However, we believe even simple implementations can enable very complex scenarios.
+However, even simple implementations can enable very complex scenarios.
 The rest of this document shows examples of what you can do with Bulk Writer.

 All of these examples use the DecoratedModel assembly.